manga-py/manga-py/README.rst

 Downloading manga
 -----------------

-**:warning:For sites with cloudflare protect need installed Node.js**
+**:warning: For sites with cloudflare protect need installed Node.js**

-**:warning:Notice!
+**:warning: Notice!
 By default, the mode of multithreaded image loading is enabled**

 **To change this behavior, add the key --no-multi-threads**